flutter/news_toolkit/docs/docs/project_configuration/firebase.md

 Replace this message (for every flavor of the app) with the contents of the `google-services.json` and `GoogleServiceInfo.plist` files that you just downloaded from the Firebase Console.

-Lastly, for iOS only, you will need to open `ios/Runner.xcodeproj/project.pbxproj` and replace the following placeholder with the corresponding `reversed_client_id` from the `GoogleServiceInfo.plist` file:
+Lastly, for iOS only, you must open `ios/Runner.xcodeproj/project.pbxproj` and replace the following placeholder with the corresponding `reversed_client_id` from the `GoogleServiceInfo.plist` file:

 ```
 REVERSED_CLIENT_ID = "<PASTE-REVERSED-CLIENT-ID-HERE>";
 ```

 When searching for this placeholder, the number of results will depend on the number of flavors configured for your project.
-For each flavor configured, there will be 2 configuration sections, related to the flavor's build modes ( `debug` and `release`).
+For each flavor configured, there will be 2 configuration sections (`debug` and `release`).

 For example, if you set up `development` and `production` as your project's flavors, you will find the following configuration sections: